 Cyberbullying has become more common.
 It is a form of bullying behaviour that takes place on social media, in online games and through mobile phones.
-Cyberbullying can have just as much of an impact on children and young people as more direct, face-to-face bullying and is often harder to escape in the online world.
+Cyberbullying can have just as much of an impact on children, young people and adults as more direct, face-to-face bullying and is often harder to escape in the online world.